 - 1 recipe for Orange Chicken Sauce

-- Preheat the oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.
+- Prep: Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Spray or brush the parchment paper with avocado oil.

-- In a large bowl, whisk the egg, coconut aminos, apple cider vinegar, and sea salt.
+- Make the Marinade: In a large bowl, whisk the egg, coconut aminos, apple cider vinegar, and 1/4 teaspoon of the sea salt.
 Add the chicken to the marinade and toss to coat.

-- Remove the chicken pieces from the marinade and dredge them in the flour mixture.
+- Dredge the Chicken: In a medium bowl, whisk together the cassava flour, arrowroot flour, and the remaining 1 teaspoon sea salt.
+Remove the chicken pieces from the marinade and dredge them in the flour mixture.
 Gently shake off the excess flour and place the chicken on a baking sheet.

-- While the chicken is baking, prepare the orange sauce.
+- Prepare the Sauce: While the chicken is baking, prepare the orange sauce.